 Most recently, the ITER Director-General Kaname Ikeda travelled to China, Korea and Japan to present and discuss the ITER Organization's approaches and activities in preparation of the Baseline documentation.

 On 3 September, Director-General Ikeda met Yasutaka Moriguchi, the Deputy Minister of the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-From Japan, DG Ikeda then moved on to Korea where he met the Assistant Minister LEE Sang Mok of the Ministry of Education, Science & Technology (MEST).
-DG Ikeda also met Dr. Gyung-Su Lee, the President of the National Fusion Research Institute (NFRI) on the same day.
+From Japan, Mr Ikeda then moved on to Korea where he met the Assistant Minister LEE Sang Mok of the Ministry of Education, Science & Technology (MEST).
+He also met Gyung-Su Lee, the President of the National Fusion Research Institute (NFRI) on the same day.
 "The meeting was very constructive," both participants concluded.
-Again, DG Ikeda introduced the approach of the ITER Organization to the preparation of the Baseline for the upcoming ITER Council meeting in November.
-Regarding the schedule, Dr. Lee on behalf of Korea stressed that from a political standpoint, achieving First Plasma in 2018 was very important.
+Again, Director-General Ikeda introduced the approach of the ITER Organization to the preparation of the Baseline for the upcoming ITER Council meeting in November.
+Regarding the schedule, Dr Lee on behalf of Korea stressed that from a political standpoint, achieving First Plasma in 2018 was very important.

-During a stop-over in China, DG Ikeda met the Chinese Vice Minister CAO Jianlin of the Ministry of Science & Technology and Dr. CHENG Jinpei, Head of Chinese Domestic Agency, and discussed the upcoming Briscoe Panel meeting. return to Newsline #99
+During a stopover in China, Mr Ikeda met the Chinese Vice Minister CAO Jianlin of the Ministry of Science & Technology, and CHENG Jinpei, Head of Chinese Domestic Agency, with whom he discussed the upcoming Briscoe Panel meeting. return to Newsline #99